-Understanding the numbers behind your blood pressure may help control your risks of hypertension, heart disease and more.
+Understanding the numbers behind your blood pressure may help control your risks of hypertension (also known as high blood pressure), heart disease and more.
 To help you feel more empowered when you visit the doctor, let’s look at what these vitals mean.

 Blood pressure has two numbers:

 - The top number is your systolic blood pressure.
 This is the pressure in your blood vessels when your heart beats.
-If your number is higher, your blood is exerting more pressure against your artery walls during each contraction of your heart muscle.
+If your number is higher, your blood exerts more pressure against your artery walls during each contraction of your heart muscle.

 - The bottom number is your diastolic blood pressure.
 This is the pressure in the blood vessels in between heartbeats.
 A normal diastolic number is lower than 80.